sonamonachan-57/chatbot/README.md

 ## ⚙️ How it works:

-   User input is converted to lowercase
+   🔹User input is converted to lowercase

-   Text is tokenized using word_tokenize()
+   🔹Text is tokenized using word_tokenize()

-   Tokens are matched against predefined keyword lists
+   🔹Tokens are matched against predefined keyword lists

-  Appropriate response is returned
+  🔹Appropriate response is returned

 ## 📸 Output: